Menu

 FROM BEACHES TO RAINFORESTS

-The Sunshine Coast is ecologically quite a diverse region.
-From sandy beaches, sand dunes and coastal shrubs, rainforests, wetlands, dry eucalypt forest to rolling hills and volcanic outcrops.
+From sandy beaches, sand dunes and coastal scrubland, rainforests, wetlands, dry eucalypt forest to rolling hills and volcanic outcrops.
 Except for mountains and desert, it’s all there.

 And just as diverse as the landscape are the short walks you can find here.

-This is a list of short and easy Sunshine Coast hikes, and by short I mean hikes less than 5km, making most of these walks family-friendly.
-There are some longer bush walks on the Sunshine Coast too, if you want to do more than 5km.
+This is a list of short and easy Sunshine Coast hikes, and by ‘short’ I mean hikes less than 5km, making most of these walks family-friendly.

 I’ve split the walks into:

-NORTHERN SUNSHINE COAST WALKS (COOLUM TO NOOSA)
+NORTHERN SUNSHINE COAST WALKS (NOOSA TO COOLUM)

 BASIC TRAIL INFO

-Difficulty: Easy
+GRADE: Easy

-Trailhead: Carpark at day-use area, just off Park Road, Noosa
+TRAILHEAD: Car park at day-use area, just off Park Road, Noosa

 The coastal track is possibly the most popular walk on the Sunshine Coast, and rightly so, it is a beautiful part of the coast.